gmu-gd/motion21-spring/syllabus/index.md

 ---
 ### General

-This is the syllabus for the _Fall 2020_ class of _AVT 411: Motion Design (3 credits)_.
+This is the syllabus for the _Spring 2021_ class of _AVT 411: Motion Design (3 credits)_.
 The instructor is _Michael McDermott_, can be reached by email at _mmcderm8 at gmu dot edu_, and can be met with at his [virtual office hours](https://calendly.com/michaelmcdermott) on Mondays from 12&ndash;2, Wednesdays from 10&ndash;12, and Fridays from 12&ndash;2.

 ### Delivery and Timing
 This is a synchronous online course.
-That means we will meet once a week on Tuesdays from 1:30 to 4:10.
+That means we will meet once a week on Thursdays from 10:30 to 1:10.
 These meetings are required and will also be recorded for later review.
-The class is currently scheduled to run for 15 weeks and you can expect to work for 6 hours outside of class each week.
+The class is currently scheduled to run for 14 weeks and you can expect to work for 6 hours outside of class each week.

 ### Prerequisites
 AVT 217: Intro to Web Design and AVT 311: Graphic Design Principles and Methods

 ### Course Description

-Motion Design introduces the theories, techniques and practices of motion design and the integration of design, image, sound, video and animation.
+Motion Design introduces the theories, techniques and practices of motion design and the integration of design, image, sound, video, and animation.

 ### Overview
 This is not a software training course.
-Although there will be occasional in-class software demos a majority of the skill with the software will need to be self taught.
+Although there will be occasional in-class software demos a majority of the software skills will need to be self taught.
 Through the exercises, in-class workshops, projects, and critiques the students will learn the fundamental principles of time-based design grounded in traditional design principles.

 Participants should finish the course with a working knowledge of motion design principles and methods as well as a better understanding of the production side of the medium.

 ### Objectives
 * To improve general design skills
 * To have an understanding of storyboarding
 * To understand the technical aspects of motion design